hsf-training/hsf-training-cicd/setup.md

 ## Repo Permissions

-Following the [setup for the payload](https://hsf-training.github.io/hsf-training-cms-analysis-webpage/setup.html) to download a tarballof the files needed, you'll want to [create new projects](https://gitlab.cern.ch/projects/new) on your personal gitlab account called `virtual-pipelines-eventselection`.
+Following the [setup for the payload](https://hsf-training.github.io/hsf-training-cms-analysis-webpage/setup.html) to download a tarball of the files needed, you'll want to [create new projects](https://gitlab.cern.ch/projects/new) on your personal gitlab account called `virtual-pipelines-eventselection`.
 Please make sure to set the visibility level to **Public**.

+If you have not set this payload up yet, you can clone it from [github](https://github.com/hsf-training/hsf-training-cms-analysis) and push it to your project.

 > ### Visibility Level
 >